Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 Amazon S3 was used for data storage with a bucket named 'project1-gov-fin-vivek-dataset'.
 Data was organized into three folders: Landing, Raw, and Curated to represent different stages of processing.

-Dataset Preparation:
+### Dataset Preparation

-Data was collected in Excel format for the years 2023 and 2024.
+ - Data was collected in Excel format for the years 2023 and 2024.
-ETL operations were used to prepare the dataset for analysis.
+ - ETL operations were used to prepare the dataset for analysis.

-Data Ingestion:
+### Data Ingestion

-### Data ingestion was performed using AWS services.
+ - Data ingestion was performed using AWS services.
  - Data was uploaded into the S3 bucket using the 'Standard' storage class for frequent access.

-Data Storage:
+### Data Storage

-S3 general bucket was created for storing data in different folders (Landing, Raw, Curated).
+ - S3 general bucket was created for storing data in different folders (Landing, Raw, Curated).
-Data was categorized based on the year and processing stage.
+ - Data was categorized based on the year and processing stage.

-Data Pipeline Design:
+### Data Pipeline Design

-A systematic design for the data pipeline was created using draw.io.
+ - A systematic design for the data pipeline was created using draw.io.
-Steps for metrics calculation like "Percentage of Calls Handled" were defined.
+ - Steps for metrics calculation like "Percentage of Calls Handled" were defined.

-Data Cleaning:
+### Data Cleaning

-AWS Glue Databrew was used to clean the datasets for the years 2023 and 2024.
+ - AWS Glue Databrew was used to clean the datasets for the years 2023 and 2024.
-Ensured no missing or invalid values were present in the data.
+ - Ensured no missing or invalid values were present in the data.

-Data Structuring:
+### Data Structuring

-The dataset was structured using AWS Glue DataBrew.
+ - The dataset was structured using AWS Glue DataBrew.
-Columns were renamed, and data types were adjusted to fit the analysis requirements.
+ - Columns were renamed, and data types were adjusted to fit the analysis requirements.

-Data Pipeline Implementation:
+### Data Pipeline Implementation:

-Implemented using AWS Glue for ETL processes.
+ - Implemented using AWS Glue for ETL processes.
-Transformation operations included schema changes, aggregation, and union operations.
+ - Transformation operations included schema changes, aggregation, and union operations.

-Data Analysis:
+### Data Analysis

-Data analysis was performed using AWS Athena.
+ - Data analysis was performed using AWS Athena.
-SQL database was utilized to analyze the content of the dataset.
+ - SQL database was utilized to analyze the content of the dataset.

-Data Visualization:
+### Data Visualization:

-AWS Quicksight was intended for data visualization but was not available, so Excel was used instead.
+ - AWS Quicksight was intended for data visualization but was not available, so Excel was used instead.
 Visualizations were created to showcase the analysis findings.

-Data Publishing:
+### Data Publishing

-General Server and Web Server were set up using Amazon EC2 for internal and external data access.
+ - General Server and Web Server were set up using Amazon EC2 for internal and external data access.
 Published the annual analysis report on the percentage of calls handled for public access.